 Reason #5: You haven’t built up trust with your audience

 Building trust is a huge challenge on the internet.
 Web users are rightly skeptical about businesses they are unfamiliar with, and whether or not their money is going to be spent on something that will offer them quality and value.
-Here’s how you can help to build trust with your audience:
+Here’s how you can help to build trust with your audience to boost website sales:

 - Be patient.
-Building trust takes time, so think about the long term gains of slowly and gradually establishing a relationship with your customers.
+Building trust takes time, so think about the long-term gains of slowly and gradually establishing a relationship with your customers.
+High traffic won’t mean high sales overnight.
+But work at it.

 - Offer guarantees on what you sell.
 So many businesses are scared to do this for fear of customers abusing it, but there is no need to shy away from guarantees.
 If you really believe in what you sell, and you know you will thrill your customers, then have the confidence to offer it.

-- Speak their language To build a great eCommerce website, you need to be ready and willing to serve foreign markets.
+- Speak their language eCommerce businesses are often global.
+And to build a great eCommerce website, you need to be ready and willing to serve foreign markets.
 If you’re an international or continental company, you need to have a translation team working for you.
-Wherever their office is, you should stay in contact 24/7, so when you add new products and deals to your website, they can be asked to translate product descriptions, pages, prices, etc, into the languages whose markets you’re in.
+Wherever their office is, you should stay in contact 24/7, so when you add new products and deals to your eCommerce store, they can be asked to translate product descriptions, pages, prices, etc, into the languages whose markets you’re in.
 Having an eCommerce website with several language options is going to immediately open up your business up to millions of more people.

 Reason #6: You are just not that exciting